event-driven-robotics/bimvee/README.md

 ## Visualisation functions

-A set of general functions for common visualisations of imported datasets.
+There is a set of general functions for common visualisations of imported datasets, using matplotlib or seaborn.

 - plotDvsContrast
 - plotDvsLastTs